 Before we discuss the importance of layout in graphic design, we must first understand what layout is.

-A layout can be described as the systematic arrangement of elements on a page to the specific placement of image, text or style.
-In graphic design layout plays a significant role and understanding the layout is fundamental.
+A layout is the systematic arrangement of elements on a page to the specific image, text, or style placement.
+In graphic design, layout plays a significant role, and understanding the layout is fundamental.

-If an individual does not understand the layout correctly, it is possible that the message you want to convey will be misinterpreted.
+If an individual does not understand the layout correctly, the message you want to convey may be misinterpreted.